G5 University Applications: Your Essential Starter Guide

 For most courses, applicants will not be able to rely just on achieving high grades in their exams in order to succeed, as this is often considered a minimum entry requirement.
 For some courses, including all courses at Oxford and Cambridge, applicants must complete additional entry requirements outside of their UCAS application.
 These include interviews, admissions tests and submitting work (we’ll explore these in more depth later).

 Success rates at these universities tend to be fairly low due to the amount of applications received each year.
 Below are the overall success rates for each university in 2022.
-You can also find out more information for each course in our definitive guides on Oxford and Cambridge acceptance rates.
+You can also find out more information for each course in our definitive guides on Oxford and Cambridge acceptance rates, as well as our new Imperial acceptance rates guide.

 G5 University Acceptance Rates 2022